AmigoDheena/php-invoice-generator/README.md

 - Select a client from the dropdown at the top of the client information section to auto-populate the client name, email, and address.
 - You can still manually enter client details for new clients or to modify existing information.

+### Product & Service Catalog
+- Maintain a catalog of products and services that you frequently include in invoices
+- Organize products by categories to find them easily
+- Set default prices for each product to ensure consistent pricing
+- When creating or editing invoices, use the autocomplete search to quickly find and add products
+- Product details (description and price) are auto-filled when selected
+- Add SKUs/product codes for better inventory tracking

 Notes:
 - Pagination is implemented server-side by slicing the JSON invoice array.
 For very large datasets you may want to switch to a database-backed approach for better performance.
 - Client data reuse is based on unique email addresses across all invoices.
+- Product catalog supports unlimited number of products and categories.

 ## File Structure